Elmer MacKay

+Elmer MacIntosh MacKay (August 5, 1936 – July 24, 2026) was a Canadian politician.
+He was the Member of Parliament (MP) for the riding of Central Nova from 1971 to 1983, and from 1984 to 1993.
+A member of the Progressive Conservative (PC) caucus, he served as cabinet minister under prime ministers Joe Clark and Brian Mulroney.

-Life and career
+Early life and career

-MacKay was born in Hopewell, Nova Scotia, the son of Laura Louise (Macintosh) and Gordon Barclay MacKay.
-He was first elected to the House of Commons of Canada as the Progressive Conservative (PC) Member of Parliament (MP) for Central Nova through a 1971 by-election.
-He was re-elected in subsequent elections, and served as Minister of Regional Economic Expansion in the short-lived (1979–1980) government of Prime Minister Joe Clark.
+MacKay was born in Hopewell, Nova Scotia on August 5, 1936, the son of Laura Louise (Macintosh) and Gordon Barclay MacKay.
+He attended Acadia University and Dalhousie University, and was called to the bar of Nova Scotia in 1961.
+He founded Beaver Lumber Company Limited in 1963, and also owned Lorne Resources Company Limited.

+Following the 1971 resignation of Central Nova MP Russell MacEwan, MacKay ran in the ensuing by-election as the Progressive Conservative candidate, and was elected to the House of Commons of Canada.
+He was re-elected in 1972 and 1974, and served variously as the PC critic on regional development, transport, the Cape Breton Development Corporation, and the Solicitor General, as well as PC caucus chair from 1976.

-MacKay resigned his parliamentary seat in 1983 to allow newly elected PC leader Brian Mulroney to enter Parliament through a by-election in MacKay's Nova Scotia riding.
-In the subsequent 1984 election, Mulroney ran in his home riding of Manicouagan, Quebec, and MacKay was again returned to the House as Central Nova's MP.
+The PCs formed a minority government following the 1979 election, and the re-elected MacKay was named Minister of Regional Economic Expansion in the short-lived cabinet of Prime Minister Joe Clark, serving until the PCs lost power in 1980.
+He kept his parliamentary seat in that year's election, but resigned in 1983 to allow newly elected PC leader Brian Mulroney to enter Parliament through a by-election in Central Nova.

+Mulroney ran in his home riding of Manicouagan, Quebec, in the 1984 election, and MacKay was again returned to the House as Central Nova's MP.
+The PCs won a majority government in that election, and MacKay was appointed to the Mulroney cabinet, serving as Solicitor General before becoming Minister of National Revenue in August 1985.

-Following the election, Mulroney became prime minister, and appointed MacKay to the Cabinet of Canada where he served as Solicitor General of Canada for a year before becoming Minister of National Revenue.
-In 1989, MacKay became Minister of Public Works.
-From 1989 to 1991, he was also responsible for the Atlantic Canada Opportunities Agency Act.
-The opposition Liberals and New Democratic Party often accused MacKay of giving patronage appointments.
-While no wrongdoing was ever proven, MacKay was removed from the ACOA portfolio in 1991.
-From 1991 to 1993, he remained Public Works minister and was given responsibility for the Canada Mortgage and Housing Corporation.
+MacKay was re-elected in 1988, and became Minister of Public Works and Minister for the purposes of the Atlantic Canada Opportunities Agency Act (ACOA) in January 1989.
+The opposition Liberals and New Democratic Party often accused MacKay of giving patronage appointments; while no wrongdoing was ever proven, MacKay was removed from the ACOA portfolio in 1991.
+He remained Public Works minister from 1991 to 1993, and was given responsibility for the Canada Mortgage and Housing Corporation.

-MacKay retired from Cabinet when Mulroney's tenure as party leader ended in 1993, and did not run in the 1993 election.
+Kim Campbell replaced Mulroney as prime minister in June 1993, which saw MacKay stepping down as cabinet minister; he did not run in that October's federal election.
+He served as honorary campaign chair to Cecil Clarke during the 2018 Nova Scotia PC leadership election.